World 🢖 North America 🢖 United States 🢖 California

 Tallest tree species

 We have little doubt that coast redwood is the tallest tree species on Earth now.
-This might be lucky (for coast redwood) coincidence – in recent past there were coast Douglas firs (in the United States and Canada) and eucalypti (in Australia) of comparable height and possibly higher, but these trees were ruthlessly cut.
+This might be a lucky (for coast redwood) coincidence – in recent past, there were coast Douglas firs (in the United States and Canada) and eucalypti (in Australia) of comparable height and possibly higher, but these trees were ruthlessly cut.
 Nowadays we know about many hundreds of coast redwoods exceeding the height of 100 m… and only one tree of other species – yellow meranti in Sabah exceeds the height of 100 m.

 Traditionally the exact locations of this and many other tall trees (as well as caves and many other valuable natural landmarks) in the Western United States are not disclosed.
 This is done to avoid the temptation to “develop” this part of the national park or simply – to prevent disturbance to the forest by the crowds of excited nature lovers wading towards the tree.
 It is only known that it takes an arduous walk to reach this remote location in Redwood National Park.

-Although part of the scientific community is not happy with this stance (location of the tree is not disclosed even in scientific publications), there are many sad cases when sensitive information from deeply scientific publications easily becomes VERY public.
-But, of course, heated debates about ethics in science and personal intrigues form the prosaic side in the lives of scientists.
+Although part of the scientific community is not happy with this stance (the location of the tree is not disclosed even in scientific publications), there are many sad cases when sensitive information from deeply scientific publications easily becomes VERY public.
+But, of course, heated debates about ethics in science and personal intrigues form the prosaic side of the lives of scientists.
 The magnificent Hyperion stands tall above this.

 There exist taller trees

 It is known that in 2013 there was discovered even taller coast redwood and later – taller.
 The height of record trees is approaching 119 m!!!
 But currently, these trees are not announced to the public (2).
 An interesting fact is that these trees were not “noticed” by the LiDAR equipment – although measurements were made in these locations.
 Discovery was made with other, unannounced methods.

 Hyperion tree is included in the following list: